 The Board approves the resolutions and related documentation to be put to shareholders at the AGM, together with any circulars, prospectuses, listing particulars and press releases concerning the Company.
 The Company reports to shareholders at least twice each year in its interim and annual reports, and makes announcements, where any price sensitive or other information requires disclosure to the London Stock Exchange, which are then made available on the Company’s website.
 Any written presentations to investors are made available on the Company’s website.

 Stifel Nicolaus Europe Limited (“Stifel”) acts as the Company’s Nominated Adviser and Broker, assisting with communications to shareholders and monitoring compliance with the AIM Rules.
-Whenever appropriate, feedback from shareholders is presented to the Board by Stifel to ensure that the Board is aware of any issues raised or feedback provided by investors.
+Whenever appropriate, feedback from shareholders is presented in an appropriate format (at times, anonymised at the request of shareholders) to the Board by Stifel to ensure that the Board is aware of any issues raised or feedback provided by investors.
 The Company’s shareholder profile and any material changes in shareholdings are reviewed by the Board at least quarterly and more often if appropriate.

-All Board members are (subject to any social distancing restrictions) available to meet with shareholders and to answer any questions at the Company’s AGM and otherwise as reasonably required, as further explained below.
+All Board members are available to meet with shareholders and to answer any questions at the Company’s AGM and otherwise as reasonably required.
 Board members connected with the Investment Adviser generally conduct the routine meetings with shareholders, including those following results and other announcements and they maintain contact with shareholders as appropriate throughout the year.
-In certain cases including where shareholders’ views about the Investment Adviser or the terms of its appointment are being discussed, Independent Directors including in particular the Chairman, Martin Moore, and the Senior Independent Director, Ian Marcus, offer themselves to meet with shareholders as necessary.
-The Board considers that this, along with the provision of independent feedback to the Board by Stifel following shareholder meetings, ensures that the whole Board remains well informed of shareholders’ views.
+In certain cases, including where shareholders’ views about the Investment Adviser or the terms of its appointment are being discussed, Independent Directors including in particular the Chairman, Martin Moore, and the Senior Independent Director and chairman of the Remuneration Committee, Ian Marcus, offer to meet with shareholders as necessary.
+The Board considers that this, along with the provision of independent feedback to the Board by Stifel where appropriate following shareholder meetings, ensures that the whole Board remains well informed of shareholders’ views.

 The Board is keen to make access to information about the Company as convenient as possible and is also mindful of the Company’s impact on the environment.
 Consequently, the Company issues its shareholder communications, including the annual and interim reports and notices of meeting, electronically with the option of receiving hard copy reports for these who wish to do so.